Understanding the as.numeric() Function in R

 Name Description

-character A character vector
+character It is a character vector

 Return value